OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/UsdPrimvarReader_float.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Name of the primvar to be read from the mesh</p>
+        <p class="scene-class-attr-comment">Name of the primvar to be read from the mesh</p>

     </p>